Improve efficiency. Minimize distractions. Cut out interruptions.

 Firm Focus founder coaches firms on just that

-We recently spoke with Sarah Tetlow, founder of Firm Focus LLC, about the struggles that attorneys face in their day to day and how she helps them to efficiently manage their cases and projects.
+We recently spoke with Sarah Tetlow, founder of Firm Focus LLC, about the struggles that attorneys face in their day-to-day lives and how she helps them to efficiently manage their cases and projects.
 This is not something widely taught in this profession, and the stress of constantly reacting, rather than organizing and being proactive, causes a massive decline in effectiveness.
 Sarah was quoted by Attorney at Work, stating, “The partners are feeling the reactive needs of their clients every single day.
 That trickles down.
 There’s a lot of stress, anxiety, frustration.
 It’s Groundhog Day every day.”

 Firm Focus offers different levels of support and consulting to really dive into what needs to change in order to maximize attorneys’ time and streamline their work.
 Sarah helps law firms of all sizes up their productivity and efficiency by coaching associates on minimizing external interruptions and better managing their projects.
 Throughout her career, she has witnessed associates struggle in these aspects, propelling Sarah to create solutions-based programs that help top performers do what they do best – with added processes to keep them organized and efficient.